Tuesday, November 14, 2006

 It may be called the MDX but the new 2007 version makes big improvements on what was a sensational passenger SUV.
 The 2007 MDX is longer, wider and lower than the previous generation MDX yet maintains the same weight through use of high-strength steel in combination with aluminum and magnesium.

-SUVs in the world and tuned on the world famous Nürburgring race track in Germany, the completely redesigned 2007 MDX went through extensive testing at the famous track, seven times we were told, to get it right.
+Benchmarked against some of the best performance SUVs in the world and tuned on the world famous Nürburgring race track in Germany, the completely redesigned 2007 MDX went through extensive testing at the famous track, seven times we were told, to get it right.

 The MDX has Acura’s most powerful engine ever, a 3.7-liter V-6 engine with 300 horsepower that couples with SH-AWD.
 The MDX pushes the limits of performance while retaining the functionality currently enjoyed by the previous generation MDX.
 A 5-speed automatic transmission with Sequential SportShift is designed to satisfy the most performance-oriented drivers.